Masterminds/glide-ppa/README.md

 # glide-ppa
 ## Prerequisites
-### First of all, you need a ubuntu box.
+### First of all, you need an ubuntu box.
 You can get one, for example, with vagrant
 `vagrant init ubuntu/trusty64; vagrant up --provider virtualbox`

 Then